Quality since 1922

 The reer hearing protection models "SilentGuard" reliably insulate against sound.
 For this purpose, the so-called SNR (Single Number Rating) is determined.
 The attenuation value, i.e. the reduction of the sound level, is given in dB (decibels) and describes the difference between the volume in front of the ear and behind the hearing protector, i.e. in front of the eardrum.

 Example: A volume level of 95dB is present in a workplace.
 The attenuation value of the hearing protector is 25 dB.
-This means that 70 dB still arrive at the employee's eardrum (95dB-25dB=70dB).
+This means 70 dB still arrives at the employee's eardrum (95dB - 25dB = 70dB).

-The SilentGuard Baby has an SNR of 29, which means it reduces sound by an average of 29 dB.
+The SilentGuard Baby has an SNR of 29, meaning that the device reduces sound by an average of 29 dB.
 The 80dB of a public festival becomes 51dB, which does not even correspond to the noise of a conversation.

 The attenuation performance of a hearing protector varies depending on the frequency of the sounds.
 That is why the HML values are also given.
 They indicate the attenuation performance (in dB) at high (H), medium (M) and low sounds (L).
 The SilentGuard Baby achieves H: 37, M: 26 and L: 19 and is thus the front-runner among the hearing protection models on the German market.